- Average class size of 12 means highly individualized attention from credentialed faculty

 Do you like looking at art?
 Are you curious about other places and times, and what people believed in and valued?
 Do you like to look at art and ponder the intent of the artist who created it?

 Consider the Art History program at Converse.
 In addition to graduating with a well-rounded liberal arts education, the art history major is equipped with the knowledge and skills to compete successfully in graduate programs and professional careers.

 - Minor in Art History

-Our students develop an understanding of visual culture through lecture and discussion, but also through field trips to museums, internships, and travel study opportunities.
+Our students develop an understanding of visual culture through lectures and discussions, but also through field trips to museums, internships, and travel study opportunities.
 Art history courses are enhanced with museum and gallery visits, and guest lectures.
-The Converse College collection of 20th-century prints and the Milliken Art Gallery exhibits provide an opportunity to see the art styles that are discussed in class.
+The Converse collection of 20th-century prints and the Milliken Art Gallery exhibits provide an opportunity to see the art styles that are discussed in class.

 Converse’s Art History program will provide you with an understanding of visual culture through the ages complimented with an exploration of the major artists and artworks and their historical context.
 Our classes emphasize the philosophy behind the art, as well as the artist’s social, cultural and political context.
 By developing your analytical and written skills you will learn to competently discuss the style, content, theory, and historical context of specific periods and artists.